collinsefe/COLL-seed-jobs/README.md

 # dot-net-seed
-Seed job for creating React and Dot-Net App
+Seed job for creating React and Dot-Net App jobs